vierge-noire/cakephp-fixture-factories/README.md

 * BaseFactory
 * FixtureInjector, which implements phpunit's BaseTestListener interface
 * FixtureManager, which extends CakePHP's FixtureManager class
-* TestFixtureFactoryTask to assist you baking your model factories
+* FixtureFactoryCommand to assist you baking your model factories

 ## Installation